 What is the Truth and Reconciliation Commission?
-What is the National Event?
-What can you do to be involved?
+What was the National Event?
+How did people get involved?

 The Truth and Reconciliation Commission (TRC) was established to gather testimony and records surrounding the Indian Residential School system that operated in Canada from 1875-1996.
 Generations of Aboriginal children were forcibly taken from their families and communities and placed in the schools, where many suffered significant abuse and many died.
 For more information see the Purpose page, or visit the Indigenous Foundations website.

 The TRC held events in communities and in major centres to gather testimony and to inform the public about the history and effects of the schools.
 This history is important because it is a window on how relations between Aboriginal people and other Canadians have been formed, and recognizing and understanding it is a key to future relations.
 By attending this event and learning more, people became part of a fundamental change in our society.

 What people were asked to do leading up to September 18…